jessfraz/blog/content/post/tales-from-firmware-camp.md

 A delete cycle of a sector is
 120ms per sector at the worst.
 So that's definitely not ideal and anything you can do to make this faster is very much so ideal.
-Most flash programmers will not rewrite a sector if it's contents have not changed which helps, but still super painful coming from the workflow of a software developer.
+Most flash programmers will not rewrite a sector if its contents have not changed which helps, but still super painful coming from the workflow of a software developer.

 Back to our board... our OpenBMC image we flashed didn't work.
 Again, a lot of this would have been easier to debug with